CIS-566-Fall-2023/hw04-stylization/README.md

 * Fog or clouds that drift over your scene
 * Whatever else you can think of that complements your scene!

+***Note: This should be easily accomplishable using what you should have already learnt about working with Unity's Custom Render Features from the Outline section!***

 ## 5. Create a scene
-Using Unity's controls, create a SUPER BASIC scene with a few elements to show off your unique rendering stylization.
+Using Unity's controls, create a ***SUPER BASIC*** scene with a few elements to show off your unique rendering stylization.
 Be sure to apply the materials you've created.
 Please don't go crazy with the geometry -- then you'll have github problems if your files are too large.
 [See here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
-Art direct your scene a little :)
+While your modelling will not be graded for this assignment, we do encourage you to art direct your scene a little : )

+Some Resources for Finding 3D Assets to Populate Your Scene With:
+1. SketchFab
+2. Mixamo
+3. TurboSquid

 ## 6. Interactivity
 As a finishing touch, let's show off the fact that our scene is rendered in real-time!
 Please add an element of interactivity to your scene.
 Change some major visual aspect of your scene on a keypress (see video for help with this).
 The triggered change could be